fluent/fluentd-docker-image/README.md

 ### For older images

 These images/tags are kept for backward compatibility.
-No update anymore.
+No update anymore and don't use for new deployment.
 Use "current images" instead.

 #### `stable`, `latest`